Current Weather in Cleveland, Ohio

 Anyway, there was a great article on keeping cut flowers fresh for longer (pg116).
 It had a really good table that told you exactly when the best time to cut a particular type of flower and keep the flowers fresh for longest.
 I recommend it.
 If they put in up on their website (it’s not there yet), I will link to it.
 Until then, you may want to take a peek at it while standing in line at the grocery store.
 At least you won’t have to reveal your innermost toilet paper secrets in order to read it.

-One Response to “Free Garden Magazine for My Toilet Paper Opinions”
+One thought on “Free Garden Magazine for My Toilet Paper Opinions

 hi thank yo very much. i think you guys are very helpful to us i would like to get on thank you.